-Mnemonic Function V {REF} Reference Input for the AD7453.
+Mnemonic Function $\overline{V{REF}}$ Reference Input for the AD7441/AD7451.
 An external reference in the range 100 mV to 3.5 V must be applied to this input.
-The specified reference input is 2.5 V. This pin should be decoupled to GND with a capacitor of at least 0.1 μF.
-V {IN+} Noninverting Analog Input.
+The specified reference input is 2.5 V. This pin should be decoupled to GND with a capacitor of at least $0.1 \mu F$.
+V{IN+} Noninverting Analog Input.
 V{IN-} Inverting Input.
 This pin sets the ground reference point for the V{IN+} input.
 Connect to ground or to a dc offset to provide a pseudo ground.
 GND Analog Ground.
-Ground reference point for all circuitry on the AD7453.
+Ground reference point for all circuitry on the AD7441/AD7451.
 All analog input signals and any external reference signal should be referred to this GND voltage.
 CS Chip Select.
 Active low logic input.
-This input provides the dual function of initiating a conversion on the AD7453 and framing the serial data transfer.
+This input provides the dual function of initiating a conversion on the AD7441/AD7451 and framing the serial data transfer.
 SDATA Serial Data.
 Logic output.
-The conversion result from the AD7453 is provided on this output as a serial data stream.
+The conversion result from the AD7441/AD7451 is provided on this output as a serial data stream.
 The bits are clocked out on the falling edge of the SCLK input.
-The data stream of the AD7453 consists of four leading zeros followed by the 12 bits of conversion data that are provided MSB first.
-The output coding is straight (natural) binary.
+The data stream of the AD7451 consists of four leading zeros followed by the 12 bits of conversion data that are provided MSB first; the data stream of the AD7441 consists of four leading zeros, followed by the 10 bits of conversion data, followed by two trailing zeros.
+In both cases, the output coding is straight (natural) binary.
 SCLK Serial Clock.
 Logic input.
 SCLK provides the serial clock for accessing data from the part.
 This clock input is also used as the clock source for the conversion process.
-V {DD} Power Supply Input.
+V{DD} Power Supply Input.
 V{DD} is 2.7 V to 5.25 V. This supply should be decoupled to GND with a 0.1 μ F capacitor and a 10 μ F tantalum capacitor.